Ushers, Lobby Attendants, and Ticket Takers

 • Spend Time Standing — 47% responded “Continually or almost continually.”

-• Work With Work Group or Team — 43% responded “Important.”
+• Work With or Contribute to a Work Group or Team — 43% responded “Important.”

-• Deal With Unpleasant or Angry People — 35% responded “Every day.”
+• Dealing With Unpleasant, Angry, or Discourteous People — 35% responded “Every day.”

-• Sounds, Noise Levels Are Distracting or Uncomfortable — 65% responded “Every day.”
+• Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 65% responded “Every day.”

 • Importance of Being Exact or Accurate — 40% responded “Extremely important.”